cern-eos/eos/doc/configuration/quota.rst

    # restrict the physical space usage to 1P
    eosdevsrv1:# eos space config default space.nominalsize=1P

 The restriction is only used, if the connected user is not in the **sudoer** list.
+The current usage and space setting is cached for 30s e.g. it might take up to 30s until any change may take effect.

 Quota Enforcement
 -----------------